 Arches National Park is a wonderland and the sort of place that brings out the amateur geologist or landscape photographer in even the most citified of us.
 Arches offers more bang for your sightseeing buck from a vehicle than just about any other park.
 The park contains more than 1,500 recognized natural arches, ranging in size from just a few feet to the 306-foot span of mammoth Landscape Arch.
-As always, stop first at the visitor center, just inside the entrance, for an orientation and for information on drives and hikes within the park.
+As always, stop first at the visitor center, just inside the entrance, for an orientation and for resources and information on drives and hikes within the park.
 There is a very nice self-guiding booklet for the park road, which is called Arches Scenic Drive.

 The road was very well designed to bring visitors close to park attractions, so it is easy to have a memorable experience in just a few hours of touring.
 If you only have a couple hours, drive to the Windows Section where you can check out some of the park’s largest arches, or drive to the Delicate Arch viewpoint and see Utah’s most famous arch at a distance.
 If you have four or five hours, you have time to drive all the park’s paved roads and spend about ten minutes at each viewpoint.